Stochastic and Mini-batch Gradient Descent

 plt.show()

-Stochastic Gradient Descent is an extreme case of Mini-batch Gradient Descent.
+Stochastic Gradient Descent is an extreme case of Batch Gradient Descent.
 In this case, learning happens on every example.
-This is less common than the mini-batch gradient descent method.

-Update the parameters based on the gradient for a single training example:
+Update the parameters based on the gradient for a single randomly selected training data point:

 The advantages: